serverlize/serverlize/packages/docs/getting-started-installation.md

 ## Prerequisites

-Serverlize requires at least Node v8 or greater, and [Yarn]() is highly recommended for dependency management.
+Serverlize requires at least Node v8 or greater, and [Yarn][link-yarn] is highly recommended for dependency management.

 ## Cloning the repo

 Serverlize is just a fancy wrapper around Serverless, so if you're familiar with it this should be a cakewalk.

 The easiest way to get started is to clone `serverlize-starter` as follows: